The Past, Present and Future of Hydrogen Vehicles: 2023 Update

 Hydrogen-Powered Public Transportation Goes Global

-In 2018, Norway, China and parts of the UK began using fuel cell buses and other hydrogen-powered vehicles.
-Hydrogen plants began to spread, enabling countries like Australia to produce and export hydrogen fuel.
+In 2018, Norway, China and parts of the UK began using fuel-cell buses and other hydrogen-powered vehicles.
+In addition, hydrogen plants began to spread, enabling countries like Australia to produce and export hydrogen fuel.

 Major Automakers Make Investments in Hydrogen Car Development

-The push to move away from fossil fuels has again sparked interest in hydrogen fuel cell technology, prompting auto manufacturers like Toyota and Hyundai BMW to develop and release hydrogen fuel cell vehicles.
+The push to move away from fossil fuels has again sparked interest in hydrogen fuel cell technology.
+This push prompted auto manufacturers like Toyota and Hyundai BMW to develop and release hydrogen fuel cell vehicles.